vq-pro/Kumojin/README.md

 * Start and end event times will be kept in the database as a "TIMESTAMP".
 The timezone, in format "-05:00" will be stored in the DB.
-When timestamps are received by the backend REST server, it will convert timestamps to the server's local timezone.
+When timestamps are received by the backend REST server, it will convert timestamps to the server's local timezone for persistence.
 When the REST server give these back to the frontend (through the GET list method), they will be converted back into the actual timezones.

+* Easy to add new cities/timezones.
+They are specified right in the HTML page.